vincentntang/graphql-job-board/README.md

 1. You can leave off the word `query` in the script, not necessary.
 GraphQL knows
 2. restart graphql if it's not working

+Querying twice in a row, means you have to have two resolve cases

 ```
 {
   jobs {